22 Low Milk Supply Causes You May Not Know About

 Tobacco and smoking can inhibit your letdown, which can make you feel like you don’t

-It’s important to eat an additional 500 calories per day if you are exclusively breastfeeding.
+If you exclusively breastfeed, you must eat an additional 500 calories daily.
 Not eating enough calories can cause a dip in supply.
-If you are struggling to find enough to eat, be sure to check out our breastfeeding and postpartum meal plan.
+If you struggle to find enough to eat, check out our breastfeeding and postpartum meal plan.

 Medications and Herbs

-While many medications are compatible with breastfeeding, there are certain medications and herbs that can contribute to low milk supply – including some antihistamines.
-Large amounts of sage, parsley and peppermint can also affect milk production.
+While many medications are compatible with breastfeeding, certain medications and herbs can contribute to low milk supply – including some antihistamines.
+Large amounts of sage, parsley, and peppermint can also affect milk production.

-The app “MommyMeds” is a great resource for checking medication compatibility with breastfeeding, as is InfantRisk.
+The app “MommyMeds” is an excellent resource for checking medication compatibility with breastfeeding, as is InfantRisk.

 Illness